 - Device statistics tell you which devices your audience uses to read your emails, and that data is very useful.
 Different devices display content in different ways, so it’s important to optimize for the most likely device when designing content.
 If certain devices can be broadly matched to certain segments, this could potentially make a huge difference to the way in which these segments experience the content they’re sent.
 For example, if younger demographics are more likely to open emails on a smartphone, content for this segment should be designed with smartphones in mind.

 - Spam score measures the rate at which contacts mark your emails as spam.
 A high spam score shows that your audience doesn’t find value in what you send them.
 This sends a signal to the internet service providers (ISPs) that they are not interested in hearing from your brand anymore.
 This can start to impact your sender reputation, which impacts deliverability.
+Here are some tips to build an email list that will help you avoid being marked as spam.

 See how your emails impact your business overall